MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-increase-protection.md

 1. Go [Org settings in the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=2053743) and sign in.

 2. Choose **Calendar**, and choose whether people in your organization can share their calendars with people outside who have Office 365 or Exchange, or with anyone.
 We recommend clearing the **External sharing** option.
-If you choose the share with anyone option, you can decide to also only share free/busy information.
+If you choose to share calendars with anyone option, you can choose to also share free/busy information only.

 3. Choose **Save changes** on the bottom of the page.